reynoldsnlp/W19_DIGHT390R/quiz/05_SMT.md

 1. What does _fertility_ mean in the context of word-based translation?

-1. Why is fertility a problem from word-based translation?
+1. Why is fertility a problem for word-based translation?

 1. True / False: In the context of phrase-based translation, relying on theoretical linguistic contructs (such as NP or VP) improves translation outcomes.